 If you have tickets but are unable to attend, please consider turning back your tickets as a tax-deductible contribution.
 Your generosity allows other music lovers to attend our sold out concerts.
 Turnback tickets online or call 651.292.3268 at least one hour prior to the concert.

-Program to be announced.
+Program subject to change.
 Concerts are estimated to be approximately 2 hours with one intermission.

 Owens’ idiomatic use of the text went beyond the typical big-operatic moment, turning the scene into a startlingly intimate outpouring of a being who has been all-powerful until this very moment, when he must exile his favorite daughter.
 The sense of resignation was monumental in singing that was disarmingly quiet but audible, thanks to his rhetorical conviction – though conductor Smith didn’t always hold back the orchestra.The Philadelphia Inquirer